shaikanjum432/RockVSMinePrediction/README.md

 **6. Prediction:** Once trained, the model can predict whether a new object detected by the sonar is a rock or a mine.

 ![SonaRockVSMine_Workflow](https://github.com/shaikanjum432/RockVSMinePrediction-DataScienceProject/assets/69950202/dd7829c6-55d2-4b23-977b-36f33e9e4bcc)

+## Impact
+- Resulted in a robust predictive system capable of accurately distinguishing between mines and rocks based on sonar data.
+- Potential applications in underwater navigation and defense, enhancing safety and security.
+- Improved skills in machine learning, data analysis, and Python programming.